blackshirt/buffer/README.md

 // create new reader with given arrays of bytes as an input.
 // data := []u8
 mut reader := buffer.new_reader(data)
-// example read on byte
+// example read one byte
 byte := r.read_byte()!
+// read two byte
+twobyte := r.read_u16()!
-// do with a byte
+// do with a byte or two byte
 ```

 and then you can call desired methods.